chavias/FitnessTracker/Readme.md

     Example:

     ```python
-        app = create_app(enviroment='production')
+        app = create_app(enviroment='production') # use 'debug' for SQLlight
     ```

 6. Access the App

     Once the app is running, you can access it at http://localhost:5000 and start tracking your workouts.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.